Wild Camping in France

-Having wild-camped with my sister and friend for the first time in France for 2 weeks, this summer (’09) I’m fairly clued up as to the dos and don’ts and also a lot less scared as to what might happen!
+Having wild-camped with my sister and friend for the first time in France for 2 weeks this summer (’09), I’m fairly clued up as to the “dos” and “don’ts”, and also a lot less scared as to what might happen!

-Here’s a recap of my experiences;
+A recap of our experiences;

 Camping Spots